The Individuals Behind @BewareCreepyVAs: Peyton Waukau & Heather Vandagriff

 WHY: HEATHER VANDAGRIFF’S MOTIVE

 Heather Vandagriff, an avid fan and online acquaintance for many years, defended me online from Peyton’s false allegations in 2020.
-However, she abruptly “split black” in April 2021 after a perceived disagreement over shared ownership of a “fans of DC Douglas” Discord server arose.
-Several other server administrators were also targeted during her meltdown.
+However, she abruptly turned against myself and several other friends in April 2021 after a perceived disagreement over shared ownership of a “fans of DC Douglas” Discord server.

-Heather sought to hurt me by reaching out to and joining Peyton online.
-She began proactively trying to further Peyton’s “cancel DC” campaign by posting out-of-context conversations, as well as creating fake “direct messages” from anonymous twitter users.
+Heather sought to hurt me personally and professionally by reaching out to and joining Peyton online, posting out-of-context conversations, as well as creating fake “direct messages” from anonymous twitter users.

 Recently, she has narrowed her harassment and defamation to commenting on random convention posts that I drug attendees at cons and rape them.
 A “Bill Cosby” of conventions.

-Her twitter handles are @xhercoldhands and @burnside_fan (and IG accounts @broken.birb and @ClubAlchemy505).
+Her twitter handles are @lovesocriminal, @xhercoldhands and @burnside_fan (and IG accounts @broken.birb and @ClubAlchemy505).
 Less than 5 minutes of scrolling will inform you of her temperament.
-(It should be noted that she has been writing erotic fan fiction for over a decade and has come under scrutiny for glorifying rape and sex between adult characters and under age-of-consent characters.
-The irony is lost on her.)

 In addition, our last, honest, discourse on DM will give more context as to her state of mind.
 I encourage you to watch it.